JaneliaSciComp/SongExplorer/README.md

 Add to the SONGEXPLORER_BIN export any directories you want to access using the `-B` flag (e.g. `singularity exec -B /my/home/directory ...`).

-On Mac singularity runs within a virtual machine that is configured by default to only use one CPU core and one GB of memory.
-Use the `--vm-cpu` and `--vm-ram` flags to allocate a different amount of system resources to SongExplorer (e.g. `singularity exec --vm-cpu 4 --vm-ram 4096 ...`).
-Note that even when SongExplorer is idle these resources will *not* be available to other programs, including the operating system.

 In [System Configuration](#system-configuration) we'll make a copy of the default configuration file.
 For now, you just need to decide where you're going to put it,